 Feedback is about the work.
 Criticism is about the person.
-The difference sounds small.
-The impact isn't.
+The difference sounds small, but the impact is anything but.

 Feedback addresses a specific behavior or outcome.
 It's observable, actionable, and forward-looking.
 The person receiving it knows what happened, why it matters, and what to do differently.
 It leaves their identity intact.